hippover/palmari/docs/pipeline.rst

 Tune your pipeline with the Napari viewer
 -----------------------------------------

-If you would like to adjust your pipeline's parameters on one of your movies, you can use the :py:func:`TifPipelineWidget.view_pipeline` function.
+If you would like to adjust your pipeline's parameters on one of your movies, you can use the :py:func:`ImagePipelineWidget.view_pipeline` function.
 This will open a Napari viewer allowing you to see the effect of each step's parameters on the processing of your movie.
 When you're satisfied, save the pipeline to a file by clicking the "Export pipeline" button !
-You'll then be able to load it in a script or notebook using :py:func:`TifPipeline.from_yaml`.
+You'll then be able to load it in a script or notebook using :py:func:`ImagePipeline.from_yaml`.

 .. code-block:: python3

-    TifPipelineWidget.view_pipeline(acq=acq)
+    ImagePipelineWidget.view_pipeline(acq=acq)
     # or
-    TifPipelineWidget.view_pipeline(tif_file="ROI.tif")
+    ImagePipelineWidget.view_pipeline(image_file="ROI.tif")

 .. image:: images/pipeline_edit.png